NCPP/ocgis/doc/operations.rst

 Some notable features of the operations object:
  1. The only required keyword argument is `dataset`_.
  2. All keyword arguments are exposed as public attributes which may be arbitrarily set using standard syntax:

+>>> import ocgis
+>>> rd = ocgis.RequestDataset(uri='/path/to/some/dataset', variable='foo')
->>> ops = OcgOperations(RequestDataset('/path/to/some/dataset','foo'))
+>>> ops = OcgOperations(dataset=rd)
 >>> ops.aggregate = True

+ 3. Operations may be run in parallel using MPI.
+See :ref:`parallel-operations` for guidance.
- 3. The object SHOULD NOT be reused following an execution as the software may add/modify attribute contents.
-Instantiate a new object following an execution.
+ 4. The object **SHOULD NOT** be reused following an execution as the software may add/modify attribute contents.
+Instantiate a new object following an execution or copy the object appropriately.

 Keyword Arguments
 -----------------